ZjGaothu/OpenAnnotatePy/README.md

 We have also developed an R package called [OpenAnnotateR](https://github.com/ZjGaothu/OpenAnnotateR), which can be accessed through this [link](https://github.com/ZjGaothu/OpenAnnotateR).

+### News and Updates

+**Due to the update of the website deployment location, users should first set the latest address before using the service by running:**

+setAddress('166.111.5.185', '80')

 ### Install OpenAnnotate via Pypi
 Anaconda users can first create a new Python environment and activate it via(this is unnecessary if your Python environment is managed in other ways)